7 Min Read

 Every woman and every relationship is different, but there are some common sources when it comes to a negative attitude in women.

 It can be tough to recognize a midlife crisis in a woman because the behavior can be more subtle.
-But if your wife is unhappy with where she is in life and who she is right now, that can easily show up as anger toward you making your wife seem mean and unlike the woman you married.
+But if your wife is unhappy with where she is in life and who she is right now, that can easily show up as anger toward you, making your wife seem mean and unlike the woman you married.

 Depression is a serious condition that can impact a relationship and can cause changes in mood, eating and sleeping habits, and activity level.
 It can also be another reason your wife is acting mean.

 And if the communication in your marriage isn’t strong then it can be even more difficult to discuss these things.
 In this circumstance, if she is feeling alone in your relationship, your wife may take this out on you through mean or cruel remarks.

 Dr. Kurt works with men regularly who are trying to figure out why their wives are behaving the way they are and what to do about it.
 According to him,

 Women also go through natural fluctuations in hormones that can cause changes to mood and behavior.
-Whether it’s PMS or perimenopause, which can just look like she's crazy, it’s possible that she is dealing with changes that she finds difficult to understand herself.
+Whether it’s PMS or perimenopause, both of which can cause behavior that seems crazy, it’s possible that she is dealing with feelings that she finds difficult to understand herself.

-This doesn’t excuse mean or abusive behavior, but understanding why she is behaving the way she is can help you work with her to change her behavior.
+This doesn’t excuse mean or abusive behavior but understanding why she is behaving the way she is can help you work with her to change her behavior.

 What You Can Do When Your Wife Is Acting Mean

 Rather than seeing her as someone who is trying to hurt you, try looking at her with the understanding that something is bothering her.
-Her behavior stems from something and you may need to put some effort into it to find out what exactly that is.
+Her behavior stems from something, and you may need to put some effort into it to find out what exactly that is.

-If you approach things from a caring standpoint and show that you love her and let her know that you want to understand why she’s behaving this way, it’s very likely that she will soften and find a way to open up to you.
+If you approach things from a caring standpoint and show that you love her and you want to understand what’s bothering her, it’s possible that she will soften and find a way to open up to you.

 If the problems she is wrestling with are difficult to discuss and you have grown apart, it may take time and patience to break through.
-And this may also require you to face issues in your relationship that have led the both of you to this point – especially if the things she’s angry about are actually things you’ve done.
+This may also require you to face issues in your relationship that have led the both of you to this point – especially if the things she’s angry about are actually things you’ve done.

 If you wife is being mean, being equally as mean and cruel will not help, it will only make things worse and drive you further apart.

 My wife has a high conflict personality that is regularly emotionally abusive towards me.
 When she yells and puts me down and says mean things I get upset and say mean things back to her.
 How do I not react when she pushes my buttons with her abuse?" -Stanley